SiobhanPowell/Path-to-Zero-Europe/README.md

 ## Troubleshooting
 If you encounter any issues, please open an issue on the [GitHub page](https://github.com/PrincetonZEROLab/Path-to-Zero/issues) or contact Luca Bonaldo (lucabonaldo@princeton.edu).

+## This Version
+This version of the game was forked from the [Princeton ZERO Lab Path-to-Zero repository](https://github.com/PrincetonZEROLab/Path-to-Zero) and edited by Siobhan Powell (spowell@ethz.ch) to include the EUR_* set-ups with hydro and coal.
+Hydro is represented in a simplified way as a non-dispatchable VRE.

 ![png](./docs/src/assets/EDG_board.svg)